 } as const;

-createOpenApiSpec now returns the OpenAPI spec object, not a
+createOpenApiSpec produces the OpenAPI spec object.

 // src/routes/openapi/+server.ts